-While exercising was part of their personal action plan, a huge part came from eating a cleaner diet — cutting down on the unhealthy foods like chocolates and fried food, doing more home cooking, and going for the good carbs over the bad carbs.
+While exercising was part of their personal action plan, a huge part came from eating a cleaner diet — cutting down unhealthy food like chocolates and fried food, doing more home cooking, and choosing good carbs over bad carbs.

 Today’s infographic gives you a lowdown on good carbs vs. bad carbs and the carbs you should eat more of:

 Here’s a helpful list of glycemic index for 100+ foods from Harvard Health Publications.
-Remember, the lower the index, the longer it takes to digest, the more it helps to stimulate your metabolism: Glycemic index and glycemic load for 100+ foods
+Remember, the lower the index, the longer it takes to digest, the more it helps stimulate your metabolism: Glycemic index and glycemic load for 100+ foods

 Read more healthy living tips in 45 Tips to Live a Healthier Life.